suiware/mersui/README.md

 ## Usage

-Wrap your main app component with the `MersuiProvider` component.
+First of all, wrap your main app component into the `MersuiProvider` component.

 ```tsx
 import { MersuiProvider } from "mersui";